 I took a break from soloing and dragged my folks with me on a 9-day journey in and around Panay.
 To kick-off our Panay Island escapade, we sought for Roxas City, the capital of Capiz, as our first stop.
 We’ve spent 3D/2N in Exploring Places in Roxas City on DIY.
 Roxas City is an emerging economic city, 460 kilometers southeast of Manila.
 Also known as the Seafood Capital of the Philippines, it supplies the nation with most of the freshest seafood.

 When I first wandered on the streets of Old San Juan Puerto Rico, I visited the famous sites in the city and that walking tour definitely made me hungry.
 Good thing I have passed by some place where I can find local Puerto Rican street food.
-But I would have to suppress my appetite for Puerto Rican street food until our next call.

 Aside from Forts that are recognized as UNESCO World Heritage Sites and other remarkable landmarks along its streets, Old San Juan is also a foodies’ heaven.
 From authentic Puerto Rican food to Spanish inspired and international fares even food trucks, every corner and every turn has its own culinary delights.
 There are budget dining options to upscale restaurants that will fit anyone’s budget.